DevART36/100-days-of-code/log.md

 Watched 20mns of CSSgrid in Youtube , Started my first project: Tribute Page.
 Almost done !
 I'm using flexbox a lot :P .
 After that I installed git in my VSCODE android port.
 I'm so excited for my upcomming projects and to learn more :) https://t.co/A3qrNyp40n

-**Thuoghts** I's super excited for my first project and I almost done it 90%.
+**Thoughts** I's super excited for my first project and I almost done it 90%.
 I hope I Can finish the upcoming projects and apply my learnings from the curriculum to get my peronal certificate.
 I learend now about CSS grid dimensions

 ### Day 11: January 11, Monday